TWGLMK/student-marketplace/QUICKSTART.md

 4. **Open your browser:**
    - The terminal will show a URL (typically http://localhost:5173)
    - Open this URL in your web browser
-   - You should see the UniMarket login page!
+   - You should see the ThriftED login page!

 ## First Steps